Life

 Media

-He also features in an interview by Laurence Shahlaei on his channel: Big Loz Official, on YouTube, where he talks about his preparations for World’s Strongest Man in difficult circumstances, due to the current conflict.
+Pavlo can be found on Instagram: @pavlo_kordiyaka, where his 35k followers keep abreast of his training and competitive activities.
+His YouTube channel @pavlokordiyaka includes plenty of the same kind of content and he features in an interview by Laurence Shahlaei on his channel: Big Loz Official, where he talks about his preparations for World’s Strongest Man in difficult circumstances.